thewtex/kitware-techlunch-docker/README.rst

 1) Generate an understanding of what Docker is by comparing it to existing technologies.
 2) Give an introduction to basic Docker concepts.
-3) Go through examples that demonstrate when and how it is advantageous to take advantage of this tool.
+3) Go through examples that demonstrate when and how it is beneficial to take advantage of this tool.